-- Year-round blood lead screening and free follow-ups - HEPA vacuum loan program for cleaning residences - Education, outreach, and awareness for parents, children, community members, recreationalists, and visitors - Education classes in local school's grades K-12 - Annual Environmental Science and Health Fair - Education and outreach at community events - Sampling of soil, dust, paint, water, and other media as appropriate 1
+- Year-round blood lead screening and free follow-ups - HEPA vacuum loan program for cleaning residences - Education, outreach, and awareness for parents, children, community members, recreationalists, and visitors - Education classes in local school's grades K-12 - Annual Environmental Science and Health Fair - Education and outreach at community events - Sampling of soil, dust, paint, water, and other media as appropriate - Education and outreach at community events

-1.1.4 Recreation Use Activities
+1.1.3 Recreation Use Activities

 In 2016, a Recreation Sites Program was created to address and manage human health risks from exposure to lead and other metals that can occur during recreation activities throughout the Upper and Lower Coeur d'Alene Basin.
 A strategy document was developed to lay out goals, ways to inventory recreation areas, possible ways to manage risks to people, and current outreach activities.
 This strategy was issued for public and stakeholder comments and suggestions.
-The strategy and response to community input are available at: www.deq.idaho.gov/playclean.
+The strategy and response to community input are available at: BUNKER HILL MINING & METALLURGICAL COMPLEX Superfund Site Profile | Superfund Site Information | US EPA